 Use coupon, cash back apps for more rewards

-Caponera says Promocodes.com can yield savings on party supplies, party favors and decorative items from top brands.
+Caponera said Promocodes can yield savings on party supplies, party favors and decorative items from top brands.

 Groupon and LivingSocial are also good for finding daily deals on wine and food.
 Just be sure to take note of whether deals apply to individual items or bulk purchases so you don’t over or underbuy.

 You can stack up additional cash rewards when shopping through cash back sites.
-You simply browse retailer cash back offers, click the one you want and make a purchase.
-You don’t need a rewards card to take advantage of these sites, but they’re an easy to way to multiply cash back earnings with your card.
+Just browse retailer cash back offers, click the one you want and make a purchase.
+You don’t need a rewards card to take advantage of these sites, but they’re easy ways to multiply cash back earnings with your card.

 Some of the most popular cash back sites include: